Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$: Calabi--Yau property and complete immersions

 Furthermore, if $M_0$ is a domain in $M^\circ$ obtained by removing from $M^\circ$ a countable family of pairwise disjoint, compact, smoothly bounded domains $D_j$, $j\in\N$, then for every $F_0\in \Fscr(M,N)$ and $\epsilon>0$, there exists a continuous map $F:\overline M_0\to N$ such that $\dist_g(F,F_0|_{\overline M_0})<\epsilon$ and $F|_{M_0}:M_0\to N$ is a complete immersion in $\Fscr(M_0,N)$. \end{theorem}

 \begin{proof} The first statement is seen by following \cite[proof of Theorem 1.1]{AlarconDrinovecForstnericLopez2015PLMS}.
-Indeed, the Calabi-Yau property allows one to construct a sequence of immersions $F_j\in \Fscr(M,N)$ $(j\in\N)$ which converges uniformly on $M$ to a continuous map $F:M\to N$ such that
+Indeed, the Calabi--Yau property allows one to construct a sequence of immersions $F_j\in \Fscr(M,N)$ $(j\in\N)$ which converges uniformly on $M$ to a continuous map $F:M\to N$ such that

 Assuming as we may that the approximation of $F_j$ by $F_{j+1}$ is sufficiently close in every step, condition (d) on the class $\Fscr(\cdotp,N)$ (see in particular \eqref{eq:elliptic}) implies that the restrictions of $F_j$ to any relatively compact subset of $M^\circ$ converge in the $\Cscr^1$ topology to an immersion, and hence $F|_{M^\circ}\in \Fscr(M^\circ,N)$ in view of condition (a).
 Completeness of the limit immersion $F|_{M^\circ}:M^\circ\to N$ follows from \eqref{eq:radiigrow} in view of \cite[Lemma 2.2]{AlarconForstneric2019RMI} which shows that the intrinsic radius $R_{F_j}(M,p_0)$ can decrease only a little under $\Cscr^0$-small deformations of the map.
 (This is obvious for deformations which are small in the $\Cscr^1$ norm, but the point is that it also holds for $\Cscr^0$-small deformations.)
 Alternatively, one can apply the argument in \cite[proof of Theorem 1.1]{AlarconDrinovecForstnericLopez2015PLMS}, which controls from below the intrinsic radii of an increasing sequence of compact domains in $M$ exhausting $M^\circ$, using the fact that the convergence $F_j\to F$ is in the $\Cscr^1$ topology on each compact subset of $M^\circ$.
 There, it is also explained how to obtain injectivity of the limit map $F$ on $M$ or $bM$, provided the immersions $F_j$ in the sequence can be chosen injective and the uniform approximation is close enough at each step.